 The successful candidate must be a member of the New Zealand Audiological Society (NZAS).

-Our Audiology department is looking for full or part time applicants for a permanent Audiologist role based at Palmerston North hospital.
+Our Audiology department is looking for applicants for a permanent full time Audiologist role based at Palmerston North hospital.

 Applicants must have completed a Master’s degree in Audiology, or have an equivalent qualification recognized by the New Zealand Audiological Society.
-Ideally, we are looking for someone who has completed or is nearing completion of the NZAS Clinical Competency Certificate; however new graduate applicants are also welcome to apply.
+Ideally, we are looking for someone who has completed the NZAS Clinical Competency Certificate and Paediatric qualification.

 This position could suit an audiologist working in the private sector who is looking for a new challenge, or a new graduate with an interest in developing a broad foundation in clinical practice.